 Electric | Gas | Heat Pump | Solar | |

-Up-front costs | Generally, the cheapest hot water system to buy and install. | Slightly more expensive than electric. | Slightly more expensive than gas. | Typically, the most expensive to purchase and install. |
+Up-front costs | Generally the cheapest hot water system to buy and install. | Slightly more expensive than electric. | Higher up-front costs than gas or electricity. | Typically the most expensive to purchase and install. |

-Source: Sustainability Victoria.1 N.B.: Energy efficiency may differ between brands, while energy costs and rebates vary from state to state and retailer to retailer. |
+N.B.: Energy efficiency may differ between brands, while energy costs and rebates vary from state to state and retailer to retailer. |

 No hot water system is the ‘best’, as this will differ per household.
 However, there are hot water units that are more energy-efficient and are likely to be cheaper to run, like solar and heat pump water systems; however, these systems typically have higher up-front installation costs and may not be suitable for those in apartments.